-Become an NORC summer intern and gain exposure and experience in survey research and data analysis.
-NORC's 2021 Summer Internship program is a full-time, paid position available to rising senior undergraduate students, recent graduates of undergraduate programs, and graduate students with interests in the social sciences, survey research, data analysis, and research methods.
-We will be conducting the 2021 internship virtually.
+Become a NORC summer intern and gain exposure and experience in research and data analysis.
+NORC's 2022 Summer Internship program is a full-time, paid position available to current senior undergraduate students who will have graduated by the time the internship begins in June 2022, recent graduates of undergraduate programs, and graduate students with interests in the social sciences, survey research, data analysis, and research methods.
+We will be conducting the 2022 internship virtually.

-Spend nine weeks collaborating with industry experts to create insights that inform public policy decisions on projects with a focus on public health, education, health care, or economics.
-Explore recent innovations in data collection techniques, survey platforms, and the integration of survey data with other types of data such as administrative records and social media.
-There will be additional informal opportunities to learn from and collaborate with NORC staff over the nine-week internship.
+Spend nine weeks collaborating with industry experts to uncover insights that inform public policy decisions.
+Projects focus on a myriad of topics which may include public health, education, health care, or economics.
+Explore recent innovations in data collection techniques, survey platforms, analytic approaches, and public outreach.
+In addition, you will have formal and informal opportunities to learn from and collaborate with NORC staff over the nine-week internship.

 - Hours: Interns should be able to commit to NORC’s 8:15 a.m. – 5:00 p.m.
 CT business hours.